 A good employer will always follow proper procedure when dismissing staff.
 This means that being fired should never come as a complete surprise.

-Getting Fired on Probation – Your Rights
+Dismissed on Probation – Your Rights

 If you are sacked during probation, you still have employment rights.
 After more than a month of employment, you are entitled to a notice period.